dreamfactorysoftware/platform-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-users-installing-Snowplow.md

 ## Overview

-Setting up permissions in IAM for the user(s) installing Snowplow is an X step process:
+Setting up permissions in IAM for the user(s) installing Snowplow is an 3 step process:

 1. [Create an IAM group (incl. creating a user and setting permissions)] (#create-group)
 2. [Enable users to log into AWS] (#enable-login)